yugabyte/ybu/TFE/YBU-59/YBU-59.md

-#### Availablity zone abbreviation
+#### Availability zone abbreviation
-An availablity zone (AZ) represents an data center in a given region.
-There is often two or more avialablity zones in a given region.
-Here are some examples of availablity zone abbreviations:
+An availability zone (AZ) represents an data center in a given region.
+There is often two or more availability zones in a given region.
+Here are some examples of availability zone abbreviations:

 | Availability zone | AZ short name | Region + AZ short name |
 |:-|:-|:--|